kenjibailly/Galaxy-Cowboy/README.md

 ## Use the bot

-To use this bot type `!poll help` to see the commands availables.
-Be aware that **only administrators or users with a role named "Poll Creator" can interact with the bot**.
-The "Poll Creator" role has to be created manually and does not need any permisssion.
+To use this bot type `* help` to see the commands availables.
-You can also use `!poll examples` to see several examples of how to use the bot.
+You can also use `* examples` to see several examples of how to use the bot.

 ## Features